rspw7474/joes-youtube-bot/README.md

 ### `/ping`
 Check if the bot is running.

-### `/target-for-updates`
+### `/get-notifications`
-Run in a text channel to target it for updates.
-The bot will send updates on subscribed YouTube channels to that text channel.
+Run in a text channel to get notifications about subscribed YouTube channels.

 ### `/subscribe` `<yt_channel_name>`
 Subscribe to a YouTube channel.